 News & Events

-The Elizabethtown Police will be conducting a Citizens Police Academy (Class #31) from August 17 - September 28, 2017.
+The Elizabethtown Police will be hosting a Citizens Police Academy (Class #32) from February 15th - April 12th, 2018.
 The group will meet each Thursday, evening from 6:30 – 9:00 pm.
-Anyone wishing to participate can contact John Thomas 270-765-4125 or stop by the Elizabethtown Police Department located at 300 S Mulberry Street to pick up an application.
-The applications can be downloaded from our website; www.etownpd.org and need to be submitted NLT Friday, 2017 at 4:00pm.
+Anyone wishing to participate can contact Chris Denham by email at firstname.lastname@example.org or by phone at 270-765-4125.
+You may also stop by the Elizabethtown Police Department located at 300 S Mulberry Street or visit our website; www.etownpd.org to obtain an application.
+Applications must be submitted NLT Friday, February 9th, 2018 at 4:00pm.

 What is the Citizens Police Academy?